Jenspi/ScholarUp/README.md

 ## :woman_student: Meet the Creators:
 ### Jenny Spicer
 A senior in the general Computer Science concentration with a huge interest in Software Engineering.
 I regularly use study/productivity apps, so I am thrilled to be working on one with my team.
 You can contact me through [LinkedIn](https://www.linkedin.com/in/jenspi/) or take a stroll through my [GitHub](https://github.com/Jenspi).

 ### Jumana Suleiman
-A Junior in Computer Science intrested in Mobile Application Development and Software Engineering.
-I use planners and calenders to keep track of what I need done, so it will be very intresting to see the process of creating an app like this!
+A Junior in Computer Science interested in Mobile Application Development and Software Engineering.
+I use planners and calendars to keep track of what I need done, so it will be very interesting to see the process of creating an app like this!
 You can contact me through: [LinkedIn](https://www.linkedin.com/in/jumana-sul) or [Email](jumana.suleiman.cs@gmail.com).
+Original Prototype UI designed by me: [ScholarUp Prototype](https://github.com/JumanaCS/MY-ART/tree/main/ScholarUp).

 ### Kailey Bergeron
 A Junior in Computer Science dedicated to building my leadership, problem-solving, mobile & web design and development skills.
 Have always enjoyed using and discovering new productivity apps.
 I belive they are useful in a variety of ways, and am thrilled to work with a creative and ambitious team to develop our very own productivity app.
 For my background and experience: [LinkedIn](https://www.linkedin.com/in/kaileybergeron/) and [Portfolio](https://techkailey.github.io/MyPortfolioWebsite/).